grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=30 (0x1E) - Only one instance error
-    VSCP_TYPE_ERROR_ONLY_ONE_INSTANCE
-This error message is used to indicate an only one instance error.
+    VSCP_TYPE_ERROR_ONLY_ONE_INSTANCEThis error message is used to indicate an only one instance error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |